Samuel026b/Samuel026b/README.md

 https://lichess.org/@/Sam026.
 This is my 'main' account, where all further links and information is.

-The only programming language I now is Python, and I'm yet only doing simple things with it.
+The only programming language I know is Python, and I'm yet only doing simple things with it.